TAG Nominee Statement

 Technical standards embody the values and qualities that matter to individuals, making it crucial that the web standards community respond to societal challenges responsibly.
 If elected, I intend to dedicate my efforts to contributing to addressing the most pressing issues that society is facing, which are reflected and amplified on the web as a means to connecting to one another and our communities.
 This includes contributing to the continued development of existing works, such as Ethical Web Principles, and Societal Impact self-review questionnaire, and exploring potential new findings in efforts towards keeping the web decentralised and accessible to all.

 I am honoured and humbled by Manu Sporny, the AC representative of Digital Bazaar, for nominating me to stand in the 2024 election for the TAG.
-If you're a AC representative, you can vote.
+If you're an AC representative, you can vote.
 Please consider ranking me favourably!

 More details about the TAG commitment